isomerpages/moe-kentridgesec/_programmes/Co Curricular Activities/Visual and Performing Arts.md

 for students to appreciate and explore a variety of dance genres consisting mainly of contemporary and jazz along with hip-hop, ballroom and ballet.
-To develop their confidence and stage presence, students are exposed to school platforms like CCA Fair, Awards Day and Teachers’ Day, as well as external platforms like the Singapore Youth Festival Arts Presentation, Danceworks!, TRDO and West Coast CC National Day Celebration.
+To develop their confidence and stage presence, students are exposed to school platforms like CCA Fair, Chinese New Year and Hari Raya concerts, as well as external platforms like the Singapore Youth Festival Arts Presentation, West Coast CC National Day Celebration and the SSSC Colours Award Presentation and National School Games Closing Ceremony.
 Behind the scenes, the dancers build their skills through holiday workshops and inter-school exchanges.
 We welcome you to the Modern Dance Club, a family that braves challenges together and where everyone is allowed to grow at their own pace.
 <br>
 </p>
 <p><strong><em>Achievements</em></strong>
+<br>2025 - SYF Arts Presentation – Certificate of Accomplishment</p>
-<br>2023 - SYF Arts Presentation – Certificate of Accomplishment
+<p>2023 - SYF Arts Presentation – Certificate of Accomplishment
 <br>2021 - SYF Arts Presentation – Certificate of Accomplishment
 <br>
 </p>
 <p><strong><em>Teachers in-charge</em></strong>
 <br>Ms Maimunah
 <br>Ms Hong Yunfang
-<br>Mr Gabriel Fu Bojun
+<br>Mr Gabriel Fu Bojun</p>
-<br>Mrs Fu Wen-Ci</p>
 </div>
 </details>
 <details class="isomer-details">